David Lee Wisdom v. State

 MEMORANDUM OPINION

-On October 31, Melissa Hodges and her two daughters, A.S. and A.L., visited Kathleen.
+David and Kathleen Wisdom married in February 2001.
+They separated in September, and Kathleen moved in with Daniel Filkins, her former boyfriend and the father of her child.
+The next month, Melissa Hodges and her two daughters, A.H. and M.H., visited Kathleen.
 Filkins was not at home.
 When Wisdom came to the home, Kathleen let him in because she thought he was there to see Filkins about buying a car.
-Once inside the home, Wisdom pulled out a pistol and threatened to kill Filkins.
-He waived the pistol at Kathleen, Hodges, and A.S. and ordered them to lie down on the floor.
-Instead, A.S. fled into the garage, and during the confusion, all the occupants were able to exit the home.
-Filkins arrived and encountered Wisdom outside coming toward him with the pistol, threatening him.
+Once inside, Wisdom pulled out a pistol and threatened to kill Filkins.
+He waived the pistol at Kathleen, Hodges, and A.H. and ordered them to lie down on the floor.
+Instead, A.H. fled into the garage, and during the confusion, all the occupants were able to exit the home.
+Filkins arrived and encountered Wisdom outside coming toward him with the pistol.
 Wisdom followed Filkins into the backyard where eight shots were fired, two striking Filkins in the chest and abdomen.
 Wisdom threw the pistol into Filkins’s lap and said: “This is what you get for stealing my wife.”

-Two off-duty police officers were within a few blocks and heard the shots.
+Two off-duty police officers were nearby and heard the shots.
 They went to the home where they found Wisdom sitting on the tailgate of a pickup.
 He admitted trying to kill Filkins.

 Free access — add to your briefcase to read the full text and ask questions with AI